ALLZ/hextoASCII/README.md

 Hex->ASCII  super+h,  super+'

 ## Update ##
 Thanks to D.Y.
-Kim for 'c arrays' idea, it was implemented by option)
+Kim for 'c arrays' idea, it was implemented by option).
-It works for multiple selections, too) But still may be some glitchces with tabs(\t) and breaklines(&lt;br&gt;)
+It works for multiple selections, too) But still may be some glitchces with tabs(\t) and breaklines(&lt;br&gt;).
+Now it works correctly both with ST2 and ST3.